-- Basic information about the child including name, date of birth, language spoken at home, previous kindergarten attendance and immunisation status. - Details of any additional support the child might require due to a disability including intellectual, sensory or physical impairment. - Contact details for the family or carer and any additional adults that should be kept informed throughout the process (e.g. another family member, a case worker or other support service staff member the family or carer trusts). - Whether the child is identified as fulfilling any of the following criteria: - Is Aboriginal or Torres Strait Islander - Is from a multiple birth (triplet or greater) - Is known to Child Protection - Is in Out-Of-Home Care - Holds, or has a family member who holds, a Commonwealth Health Care Card, Commonwealth Pensioner Concession Card, Department of Veteran's Affairs Gold Card or White Card, or a Refugee or Asylum Seeker Visa. - Proof of identity: Where a birth certificate cannot be produced, other acceptable evidence of a child's full name and date of birth includes: - Statement from the Australian Immunisation Register (AIR) - Medicare card - letter from the doctor or midwife who attended the birth - doctor's note attesting to a child's age - passport - citizenship documents or Australia visa documents or Immicard. - Proof of residence: a utility bill, rental agreement or rates notice with family name and address (this must be the main residence of the child).
+- Contact details for the family or carer and any additional adults that should be kept informed throughout the process (e.g. another family member, a case worker or other support service staff member the family or carer trusts) - Whether the child is identified as fulfilling any of the following criteria: - Is Aboriginal or Torres Strait Islander - o Is from a multiple birth (triplet or greater) - o Is known to Child Protection - o Is in Out-Of-Home Care - Holds, or has a family member who holds, a Commonwealth Health Care Card, Commonwealth Pensioner Concession Card, Department of Veteran's Affairs Gold Card or White Card, or a Refugee or Asylum Seeker Visa. - [other local criteria].